 Amy’s Functional Medicine Journey

 I wanted no part of the “pill for your ill” approach of conventional medicine.

-So, I went to work in the ER after completing my residency training–at least I would be helping people with emergent and urgent needs instead of possibly harming them more with pharmaceuticals to treat their chronic conditions.
+So, I went to work in the ER after completing my residency training–at least I would be helping people with emergent and urgent needs instead of possibly harming them more with pharmaceuticals to manage their chronic conditions.
 While I enjoyed my time in the ER, I felt a strong desire to empower patients to lead healthy lifestyles and avoid the chronic diseases that were behind so many of their ER visits.
 And I was going to do it on my terms.

 The desire to address the underlying causes of chronic disease, along with trying to manage my own chronic health issues, led me to a chance meeting with a Functional Medicine doctor.
 My life changed that day.
 This person not only exposed me to an approach to medicine for which I had been desperately searching, she exposed me to the approach that ultimately helped me overcome my own chronic medical problems.

 My family doctor did all he could before referring me to GI specialists, neurologists, physical therapists, dermatologists, and psychiatrists.
 After colonoscopies, EGDs, EMGs, CT scans, MRIs, numerous lab panels, and multiple medications I still did not have any answers or relief.
 None of the pharmaceuticals helped, and many made me feel worse.
 I felt hopeless and crazy.
 So, after a failed defagram test (I would not wish this test on my worst enemy.) my colorectal surgeon and I decided that it was time to “fix” my colon.
 I just could not entertain the idea of having to endure a life of constant abdominal pain, bloating, and constipation.

 It was the best decision I ever made.